-TO BE HELD ON JUNE 7, 2010
+TO BE HELD ON MAY 9, 2011

-This document will give you the information you need to vote on the matters listed on the accompanying Notice of Annual Meeting of Stockholders ("Notice of Annual Meeting").
-Much of the information in this proxy statement ("Proxy Statement") is required under rules of the Securities and Exchange Commission ("SEC"); some of it is technical.
+This document will give you the information you need to vote on the matters listed on the accompanying Notice of Annual Meeting of Stockholders (the "Notice of Annual Meeting").
+Much of the information in this proxy statement (this "Proxy Statement") is required under rules of the Securities and Exchange Commission ("SEC"); some of it is technical.
 If there is anything you don't understand, please contact us at 212-810-5800.

-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Board" or the "Directors") of BlackRock Kelso Capital Corporation (the "Company," "we," "our" or "us") of proxies to be voted at the Annual Meeting (the "Annual Meeting") of owners of common stock (the "Stockholders") of the Company and, if the Annual Meeting is adjourned or postponed, at any later meetings, for the purposes stated in the Notice of Annual Meeting.
-The Annual Meeting will be held on the 4th floor of 40 East 52nd Street, New York, New York, on June 7, 2010 at 10:00 a.m.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Board" or the "Directors") of BlackRock Kelso Capital Corporation (the "Company," "we," "our" or "us") of proxies to be voted at the Annual Meeting (the "Annual Meeting") of owners of shares of common stock (the "Stockholders") of the Company and, if the Annual Meeting is adjourned or postponed, at any later meetings, for the purposes stated in the Notice of Annual Meeting.
+The Annual Meeting will be held on the 4th floor of 40 East 52nd Street, New York, New York, on May 9, 2011 at 10:00 a.m.
 (New York City time).
-This Proxy Statement, the Notice of Annual Meeting and the enclosed proxy card are first being sent to Stockholders on or about April 15, 2010.
+This Proxy Statement, the Notice of Annual Meeting and the enclosed proxy card are first being sent to Stockholders on or about March [\], 2011.

-WHY IS A STOCKHOLDER MEETING BEING HELD?
+\ WHY IS A STOCKHOLDER MEETING BEING HELD?